Hanley

 Hanley is one of the six towns that, along with Burslem, Longton, Fenton, Tunstall and Stoke-upon-Trent, amalgamated to form the City of Stoke-on-Trent in Staffordshire, England.

-Hanley is the de facto city centre, having long been the commercial hub of Stoke-on-Trent.
-It is home to the Potteries Shopping Centre and many high street chain stores.
+The town is the main business, commercial and cultural hub of the wider Potteries area.

 History

 Etymology

 The name Hanley comes from either "haer lea", meaning "high meadow", or "heah lea" meaning "rock meadow".

 Municipal origins

 Hanley was incorporated as a municipal borough in 1857 and became a county borough with the passage of the Local Government Act 1888.
 It was based at Hanley Town Hall.
 In 1910, along with Burslem, Tunstall, Fenton, Longton and Stoke-upon-Trent it was federated into the county borough of Stoke-on-Trent.
 Hanley was the only one of the six towns to be a county borough before the merger; its status was transferred to the enlarged borough.
 In 1925, following the granting of city status, it became one of the six towns that constitute the City of Stoke-on-Trent.